bourbon46/bourbon46/README.md

 - 👋 Hi, I’m @bourbon46
 - 👀 I’m interested in everything interesting
 - 🌱 I’m currently learning some interesting skills and knowledge
-- 💞️ I’m looking to collaborate on some special guys
+- 💞️ I’m looking to collaborate on some interesting projects
 - 📫 How to reach me?
 Gmail or DM is Okay
 - 😄 Pronouns: I don't clearly know what this is for actually...
 - ⚡ Fun fact: I'm learning English